 As soon as you complete the configuration, Datadog will start collecting metrics on requests, memcache statistics, and task queues.
 With a little more effort you can also collect custom metrics using the various DogStatsD or API libraries.
 Google App Engine supports applications written with Python, Java, PHP, and Go and we have libraries available for each of these languages.

 Once your account has been configured to use Google App Engine, you will see the integration dashboard which gives you a pre-configured look at the key metrics.

 Every project and software version is tagged uniquely, such as

-Of course, when using the Google App Engine with Datadog, you also get all the other benefits of using Datadog: blending metrics from multiple cloud providers with on premises servers, alerting on any of the metrics collected, correlating the data to identify the issue’s root cause, and collaboratively troubleshooting those issues.
+Of course, when monitoring Google serverless applications in our platform, you also get all the other benefits of using Datadog: blending metrics from multiple cloud providers with on premises servers, alerting on any of the metrics collected, correlating the data to identify the issue’s root cause, and collaboratively troubleshooting those issues.